-In the case of hospitalisation or the need for nursing care, it is expected that Ocean Gardens would/may give approval for an extended absence provided the operating costs are paid as they become due and payable.
-The lease would remain in the name of the resident until termination, either voluntarily or by default.
+In the case of hospitalisation or the need for nursing care, subject to all fo the circumstances, Ocean Gardens may give approval for an extended absence provided the operating costs are paid as they become due and payable.
+Your villa or apartment remains in your name until your Residence Contract is formally terminated.

 Ocean Gardens also has a 12-seat bus which is used for outings, social purposes and transport of a similar nature.
 There are scheduled trips to Karrinyup, Innaloo and Floreat Forum shopping centres.
 A small charge is made for all trips as the bus service is self-funding.